Public Sector Climate Task Force

-There are many tools and technologies for reducing emissions, but they tend to be expensive: solar panels, hybrid cars, bio-diesel trucks and buses, and waste handling and methane capture equipment all require substantial long-term capital investment.
-But because local government faces serious fiscal constraints, resources are not available for everyone to mount projects of this nature.
+There are many tools and technologies for reducing emissions, but they tend to be expensive: solar panels and zero-emission cars, trucks and buses - and the equipment to charge them - all require substantial capital investment.
+Because local government faces serious fiscal constraints, resources are not available for everyone to mount projects of this nature.
 For that reason, Joint Venture is working with Silicon Valley's local governments to develop collective approaches that pool demand, concentrate labor, and save money.

 The collective approach also creates a more stable demand and stimulates local markets, becoming a powerful tool for local economic development.